top of page

 The growing field of study and research about Out-of-School Time education holds great promise for addressing major educational challenges.
 For this potential to be reached, it's essential that tutoring organizations and other actors actively participate in the field by sharing their own experiences and insights -- adding their own unique contribution to the larger discourse through rigorous data analysis, publication, and dissemination.
 This really is a dynamic field of ongoing discovery and collaboration.

-Then, in September of 2024, Amanda Neitzel and Nathan Storey of Johns Hopkins University's Center for Research and Reform in Education published a randomized evaluation of a virtual tutoring model run by Air Reading (an organization TutorSmart's Executive Director had connected with through the NSSA as well); this publication had also utilized the new measure Kohlmoos and Steinberg had proposed, providing some of the first new data in the field to be communicated in this way.
+Then, in September of 2024, Amanda Neitzel and Nathan Storey of Johns Hopkins University's Center for Research and Reform in Education published a randomized evaluation of a virtual tutoring model run by Air Reading (an organization TutorSmart's Executive Director had connected with through the NSSA as well); this publication had also utilized the new efficiency measure Kohlmoos and Steinberg had proposed, providing some of the first new data in the field to be communicated in this way.

 bottom of page